It’s a scenario many minorities in tech know too well.

 Repeated lack of engagement from leadership when sharing your unique perspective is demoralizing.
 While, admittedly, not all of your ideas will always be worth pursuing, dismissive responses not only make you feel inferior and further isolated, but also demonstrates a failure to properly take opportunities for knowledge sharing.
 Why was the idea not a good fit?
 Was there a part of the thought or suggestion that could be useful?
 Engaging with an idea and having a conversation about it helps grow the knowledge of the team and provides an opportunity to strengthen the trust between leadership and the team at large.

-So, what can you do to reclaim your voice, to make yourself heard and to encourage meaningful conversations?
+What can you do to reclaim your voice and make yourself heard to encourage meaningful conversations?

 The best place to start, and often the most difficult, is having an open conversation with leadership.
 Healthy relationships between employees and management begin and end with a good feedback loop.
 While our leaders and managers are presumably in their positions due to experience and skill, it doesn’t mean they are infallible.
 Everyone has growing to do, and the best way to do it is with thoughtful feedback.
 This excellent article from Forbes offers 4 simple steps to giving your manager feedback.
 In particular, using ‘I’ statements in your conversation, that is to say reframing the feedback as a request for them to help you grow, rather than accusatory ‘You’ statements, can aid in keeping the conversation civil and productive.